London Borough of Hackney: UK Parliament

-The council displays, in Hackney Town Hall, a portrait of the Queen wearing the robes of the Most Venerable Order of St John of Jerusalem, of which she is Patron.

 Geography

 Neighbourhoods

 The borough was formed by the merger of the metropolitan boroughs of Hackney, Shoreditch and Stoke Newington, with the boundaries of these very closely based on the Ancient Parishes of the same name; these areas have been consistently defined for many centuries.
 Historically, the River Lea formed the boundary between the predecessor counties of Middlesex and Essex.

 Within these parish areas are a large number of sub-districts, some of which have sub-districts of their own.
 These sub-districts are generally based on former hamlets that expanded and merged as the area urbanised.
 These sub-districts have never been administrative units so have never had any formal boundaries, however a degree of informal definition has developed.

 The sub-districts typically take Metropolitan Borough\Ancient Parish boundaries where available, and can also have informal customary boundaries such as road and railways.
 Despite this, many areas have only a weakly or partially understood extent and it is not unusual for perceptions of place to overlap or change over time.

 The area of the former parish and borough of Stoke Newington includes the Woodberry Down area, while the former parish and borough of Shoreditch includes Hoxton and Haggerston.

-The former parish and borough of Hackney is much larger and includes Hackney Central, Hackney Downs, West Hackney, Dalston, De Beauvoir Town, Shacklewell, Stamford Hill, London Fields, Upper and Lower Clapton, Hackney Wick and Homerton.
+The former parish and borough of Hackney is much larger and includes Hackney Central, Dalston, De Beauvoir Town, Shacklewell, Stamford Hill, Cambridge Heath, Upper and Lower Clapton, Hackney Wick and Homerton.